AuFeld/AuFeld.github.io/_posts/2020-06-02-StockScreener.md

 subtitle: Stock Screener with SQL and FastAPI
 cover-img: /assets/img/wallst.jpg
 gh-repo: AuFeld
-tags: [FastAPI, SQLAlchemy, dashboard, Semantic UI]
+tags: [FastAPI, SQLAlchemy, Dashboard, Semantic UI]
 ---

 A stock screener that extracts data from the yfinance API to a SQLAlachemy database and deployed on a FastAPI dashboard.